 My primary area of interest is computerized adaptive testing (CAT).
 CAT is the redesign of tests of ability, achievement, interests, personality, attitudes, preferences—or any kind of psychological variable—for delivery by computers.
+It is the application of both artificial intelligence and machine learning to the measurement of individual differences in psychological variables.
 In a CAT, test questions (or items) are selected dynamically by psychometric algorithms programmed into the computer that identify the most efficient and effective set of items to measure each individual.
 The result of applying CAT is the capability of measuring each individual to a predetermined level of precision, or classifying individuals with predetermined error rates, with a minimum number of items.
 Most contemporary CAT procedures are based on advanced psychometric models based in item response theory (IRT).
 Therefore, my interests extend into methodological issues in IRT as they relate to CAT.

-One of my current areas of research is the measurement of individual change.
-Although there has been considerable research focused on measuring change at the group level, or measuring change for an individual relative to a group, there has been virtually no research allowing the measurement of change for a single individual measured at two or more occasions on two or more variables.
-My research focuses on the development and evaluation of statistical tests applicable to both CATs and conventional tests for detecting psychometrically significant intraindividual change.
+My major current area of research is the measurement of individual change.
+Although there has been considerable research focused on analyzing change at the group level, or measuring change for an individual relative to a group, there has been virtually no research allowing the measurement of change for a single individual measured at two or more occasions on two or more variables.
+My research focuses on the development and evaluation of statistical tests applicable to both CATs and conventional tests for detecting psychometrically significant intraindividual change and applying them to real test data from a single individual measured multiple times with one or more variables.

 - Ph.D.: Psychology, University of Minnesota, 1963